 It is crucial to schedule regular eye exams for your children since young kids discover and explore the world around them through their sense of sight.
 Our team of doctors at the Wayzata clinic will ensure your child has all the visual resources needed for optimal growth and development.
 It might seem challenging to bring your children in for eye appointments.
 But, our highly skilled doctors will make sure it’s a fun experience for your child while incorporating state-of-the-art techniques and technology to provide accurate testing and results.

 The American Optometric Association (AOA) recommends that children have complete eye exams at six months, three years, before the start of first grade, and yearly after that.
-Establishing a regular schedule with your child’s comprehensive eye exams, our doctors will be able to diagnose and treat any vision injuries, issues, or diseases early.
-Thanks to early detection, our Wayzata doctors can treat any problems before your child has permanent damage or even just difficulty in school due to poor vision, or any permanent damage has been done to the eye(s).
+By creating a regular schedule for your child’s comprehensive eye exams, our doctors will be able to diagnose and treat any vision injuries, issues, or diseases early.
+Thanks to early detection, our Wayzata doctors can treat any problems before your child has permanent damage or even just difficulty in school.
 Our exams test for visual acuity, eye tracking and focusing skills, nearsightedness, farsightedness, amblyopia, crossed eyes, dyslexia, and color blindness.
-A child’s eyes can change rapidly as they grow, so catching issues in their early stages are vital to your child’s overall health because childrens’ eyes change quickly as they grow.
+Catching any issues early is critical to your child’s overall health because childrens’ eyes change quickly as they grow.

 We are excited to bring you a team of exceptionally skilled doctors that provide each patient with unforgettable optical expertise and care.
 We guarantee that every patient will have a remarkable experience accompanied by an in-depth educational experience regarding their optical conditions.
 Our award-winning doctors establish lasting relationships with each patient, so they’re informed and receptive in every visit.
 With clarity and comfort, Art of Optiks guarantees an unforgettable customer experience every time.